 When I am applying to the University, which University Admissions form do I need to complete?

-Answer: Please complete the “Degree Seeking” application to the University.
+Answer: Please complete the “Degree Seeking” application for undergraduate status to the University.
 In the process of completing the application, declare the “Certificate in Radiation Therapy”.

 I keep receiving emails from WU to register for fall classes, should I register and if so where do I get my PIN number?

-Answer: All newly accepted students who will begin courses in the fall will register for courses while on campus during the mandatory orientation session.
-Please do not attempt to register for courses prior to orientation.
+Answer: All newly accepted students will receive enrollment instructions and PIN numbers by the end of May and will begin courses in the 2nd summer session.
 In addition, books may be ordered/purchased while at orientation.